buildbot/buildbot/master/docs/developer/stats-service.rst

    The instance of the running service is initialized in the master configuration file (see :bb:cfg:`stats-service` for more information).
    The running service is accessible everywhere in Buildbot via the :class:`BuildMaster`.
    The service is available at ``self.master.namedServices['<service-name>']``.
-   It takes the following intialization arguments:
+   It takes the following initialization arguments:

    ``storage_backends``
      A list of storage backends.